 A key step toward unification occurred in 1999, when most (but not all) EU members agreed to abandon their own currencies and adopt a joint currency.
 The actual conversion occurred in 2002, when a common currency called the euro replaced the separate currencies of participating EU countries.
 The common currency facilitates trade and finance because exchange-rate differences no longer complicate transactions.
-126
+[27]

 Its proponents argued that the EU would not only unite economically and politically distinct countries but also create an economic power that could compete against the dominant players in the global marketplace.
 Individually, each European country has limited economic power, but as a group, they could be an economic superpower.
-Over time, the value of the euro has been questioned.
+[28] Over time, the value of the euro has been questioned.
 Many of the "euro" countries (Spain, Italy, Greece, Portugal, and Ireland in particular) have been financially irresponsible, piling up huge debts and experiencing high unemployment and problems in the housing market.
-But because these troubled countries share a common currency with the other "euro countries", they are less able to correct their economic woes.128 Many economists fear that the financial crisis precipitated by these financially irresponsible countries threaten the very survival of the euro.129 Keep a close eye on Greece because if an exit from the Euro occurs, it will likely start there.
+But because these troubled countries share a common currency with the other "euro countries", they are less able to correct their economic woes.
+[29] Many economists fear that the financial crisis precipitated by these financially irresponsible countries threaten the very survival of the euro.
+[30] The UK voted to leave the EU in 2016, although this does not necessarily mean the UK will indeed leave the EU, as that will ultimately be finalized in 2019, the UK has performed well since the vote to leave the EU.